shivannis/xandr-docs-public/xandr-docs/articles/mobile-sdk/initialize-sdk-settings-in-android.md

 Additionally, below is the overloaded `init()` method that optionally disable fetching of AAID and UserAgent.
 It requires enable/disable booleans for `fetchUserAgent` and `fetchAAID` as arguments.
 Additionally, below is the overloaded `init()` method that optionally disable fetching of AAID, UserAgent, `enableWarmUpAdCall` and `preFetchWebView`.
-It requires enable/disable booleans for fetchUserAgent, `fetchAAID`, `enableWarmUpAdCall` and `preFetchWebView` as arguments.
+It requires enable/disable booleans for fetchUserAgent, `fetchAAID`, `enableWarmUpAdCall`, and `preFetchWebView` as arguments.

 ```
 public static void init(final boolean fetchUserAgent, final boolean fetchAAID,final boolean enableWarmUpAdCall, final boolean preFetchWebView)